galtproject/galtproject-docs/en/Whitepaper.md

 - There should be a fast mechanism for casting votes and reelection of Arbitrators.

 If part of Arbitrators will try to withdraw GALT from contract, this will be noticed by the community and all Arbitrators or a part of them will be reelected.
 The loses will be covered by dishonest Arbitrators deposits.

-### Arbitrators
-Property owners and Oracles elect among themselves Arbitrators - special governance role.
-Any Property owner or Oracle or Arbitrator can create a claim about Oracles, Arbitrators or Property owners dishonest behavior or mistake.
-If claim would be approved, than deposit will be written of.
-Arbitrators are elected by Property Owners, Oracles and Galt token holders

-To make governance system more reliable Arbitrators should be easily elected and re-elected, they should have ecomomic incentive to honestly resolve disputes and they should represent all the participants of the Protocol - both property owners and oracles.
-To do that they should be elected among protocol participants.
-There is a two main roles of Users in Protocol - property owners and Oracles.
-In some cases their goals can be opposite, so they should have equal rights to become Arbitrators and to Vote.
-Property owners have ERC721 tokens.
-Each token has its area in square meters.
-This is a basic variable for voting.
-The more land or real estate you have - more votes.
-Oracles have deposits in GALT.
-Deposits also can be used as a Voting variable.
-Votes of both User's groups (Oracles and Property owners) should be equal, so voting power of Oracles and Property owners must be converted to one unit, as it described on scheme.

 ### Commercial operations with property
 With a consistent registry of property rights a various operations can be performed like trading, loans, CDP's creation and others.
 The guarantor of rights in such transactions can be the State directly (if a particular state accepts such transactions), international nominal owners - Custodian (and a State which they interact with) or Property owners self-governance system (if there is no State).